mackelab/velocity-hypothesis-test/README.rst

 where low_d_velocity_position is the tip's position of the 2D velocity vector, NOT the velocity vector originating in low_d_position.

-An application on single-cell sequencing data could look like this (following `scvelo's tutorial <https://scvelo.readthedocs.io/en/stable/VelocityBasics.html>`_):
+An application on single-cell sequencing data (runnable notebook: `notebooks/demo.ipynb`) could look like this (following `scvelo's tutorial <https://scvelo.readthedocs.io/en/stable/VelocityBasics.html>`_):

 .. code-block:: python